Two alternative Eastward routes:

 Blackwall Way

 Blackwall was a shipbuilding area since the Middle Ages.
 In 1607, the Honorable East India Company (HEIC) decided to build its own ships and leased a yard in Deptford.
 Initially, this change of policy proved profitable as the first ships cost the Company about £10 per ton instead of the £45 per ton that it had been paying to have ships built for it.

 However, the situation changed as the Deptford yard came to be expensive to run.

-In 1614 the East India Company outgrew Deptford and ordered William Burrell to begin work on a new yard for repair, construction and loading of out-going ships.
+By 1614 the East India Company outgrew Deptford and ordered William Burrell to begin work on a new yard for repair, construction and loading of out-going ships.
 The site Burrell selected was at Blackwall, which was further down river and had deeper water, allowing laden ships to moor closer to the dock.
 The new yard was fully operational by 1617.
 The yard and its facilities were enlarged repeatedly during the early 17th Century.
 The yard was surrounded by a 12-foot (3.7 m) high wall, but was not used for storage of imported goods.

-[1] Later on in the 17th century the East India Company reverted to its original practice of hiring vessels.
+Later on in the 17th century the East India Company reverted to its original practice of hiring vessels.
 In 1656, following a decline in the East India Company's fortunes, the yard was sold to shipwright Henry Johnson.
 The Anglo-Dutch wars of the late 17th Century resulted in too much work for the royal dockyards, and the Navy Board under Samuel Pepys began to commission third rates from Blackwall which was by then the largest private yard

-was overtaken in importance by Bronsdens yard at Deptford.
+However, it. was overtaken in importance by Bronsdens yard at Deptford.
 With the end of the Dutch wars naval shipbuilding had also retreated to the royal yards.
 This was reversed by war with Spain in 1739

 The yard recovered under the management and later ownership of the Perry family.
 When the Navy again surveyed the yard in 1742, the yard had the greatest capacity on the Thames.
 In 1784 when Francis Holman painted it, it was said to be the biggest private yard in the world.
 It was at this time that the Perrys began construction of the large Brunswick Dock to the east of the yard, opened in 1790.

-The yard was reduced in size in 1803 when the East India Dockcompany bought the eastern part including the Brunswick Dock.
+The yard was reduced in size in 1803 when the East India Dock company bought the eastern part including the Brunswick Dock.
 The Brunswick Dock became the East India Export Dock (the southern of two docks), which in the 20th Century was filled to become the site of Brunswick Wharf Power Station

 became Perry Sons & Green (George Green having married into the family)), then Perry Wells & Green (a half share having been sold to Rotherhithe shipbuilder John Wells) and eventually Wigram & Green.